IRAN - THE WORLD'S FIRST SUPERPOWER

 From The Steppes and the Caucasus to Judaea - a brief clockwise tour of the lands to the north and west of the Iranian plateau.

 The Scythians.
 The nomadic peoples of the Eurasian Steppe.
 Ukraine, Russia, Kazakhstan and eastwards

 The Sarmatians.
 The nomadic people that supplanted the Scythians

 The Alans.
 The last Iranian-speaking nomadic people to move out from the Steppes of Central Asia.
 Successors to the Sarmatians.
 Table of Iranian languages included.

 The Caucasus.
 Georgia, Azerbaijan.
 Ancient Colchis, Iberia and Albania.

 Armenia.
 Next-door neighbour and frequent rival.
-Kingdom of Van (Urartu).
 Relations with Iran and Rome.

 Adiabene Now mostly in Iraqi Kurdistan.
 Temporarily a Jewish kingdom.

 Sophene Now mostly in eastern Turkey.
-Controlled the headwaters of the Euprates and Tigris.
+Controlled the headwaters of the Euphrates and Tigris.